Policy Number: HR-35

 Professional Staff Member is defined as an individual employed in any non-faculty category by Drexel University, including an individual who is deemed to be either exempt or non-exempt under the provisions of the Fair Labor Standards Act (FLSA) and/or applicable state law.

-- The Professional Staff Member must notify his or her supervisor immediately upon receipt of a summons to serve on a jury or a subpoena or other notice to appear in court.
+- The Professional Staff Member must notify their supervisor immediately upon receipt of a summons to serve on a jury or a subpoena or other notice to appear in court.
 The summons or notice to appear must be presented to the supervisor in order to document the necessity of the absence.

-- While serving Court Duty, the Professional Staff Member must contact his or her supervisor on a daily basis and keep the supervisor apprised as much as possible regarding the expected length of the Court Duty and estimated date of return to work.
+- While serving Court Duty, the Professional Staff Member must contact their supervisor on a daily basis and keep the supervisor apprised as much as possible regarding the expected length of the Court Duty and estimated date of return to work.

 - Whenever possible, the Professional Staff Member must report to work prior to reporting for or after being excused by the court from Court Duty.

-- A Professional Staff Member will receive his or her regular salary from Drexel during the period of court duty as long as they are in an active pay status throughout the duration of the court duty.
+- A Professional Staff Member will receive their regular salary from Drexel during the period of court duty as long as they are in an active pay status throughout the duration of the court duty.

 - Professional Staff Members may retain the compensation/voucher received from the court (or other source) in connection with the Court Duty.